About Nuclear Fusion: The Next Economics And Mining The Moon

 The Problems With Helium Three

-Secondly, spacecraft would have to be redesigned to be as efficient as possible at bringing back helium-3 supplies from the Moon.
+Secondly, spacecraft would have to be redesigned to be as efficient as possible at bringing back helium-3 supplies after mining the Moon for them.
 Although there would be a great financial outlay at undertaking such an operation, the potential value of helium-3 would more than compensate for these investments.

 Though proponents of helium-3, such as Kulcinski,view it as being able to provide energy to all the world, they have been criticised for their estimations of how much energy can be obtained per unit of helium-3.